melos-simeneh/icog-labs-internship-projects/README.md

-# 🧠 iCog-Lab Internship Projects
+# 🧠 iCog-Labs Internship Projects

-This repository is a portfolio of projects completed during my internship at **iCog-Lab**, categorized into training tasks and mentor tasks.
+This repository is a portfolio of projects completed during my internship at **iCog-Labs**, categorized into training tasks and mentor tasks.

 ## 📚 Training Tasks